 via Imago

 Article continues below this ad

 Even though he used profanity when making the point, one cannot ignore the fact that Anthony Edwards did need to shoot more.
 More successfully, too, since the 18 points he accumulated in the game were through 5-13 (38.5%) field goals, 3-8 (37.5%) 3-pointers, and 5-7 (71.4%) free throws.
 At the same time, it is important to remember that the Timberwolves lost by a 114-88 score, aka a 26-point margin.
 Except for Julius Randle, who recorded 28 points, no one scored higher than Edwards, nor did they score in the double digits.
-Therefore, going into Game 2, Edwards demanded a fire to ignite within his teammates that was lost in Game 1.
+Therefore, going into Game 2, Edwards demanded a fire be ignited within his teammates that was lost in Game 1.

-“We’ve got to be more aggressive, take what the defense gives us but also impose our game on them” said Edwards.
+“We’ve got to be more aggressive, take what the defense gives us but also impose our game on them,” said Edwards.

+via Imago